Pethaudi/JKU_SDS_JVM/README.md

 ## this is a repo for research purposes

 ## INFO
+(more infos about the project you will find under: INFO.md)

 1. save all your results under /results
 2. save your all code and researches